rumos-io/gears/gaia-rs/README.md

 ## Querying the chain

-So far we've been running gaia-rs indirectly using make commnds and the rust build tool, Cargo.
+So far we've been running gaia-rs indirectly using make commands and the rust build tool, Cargo.
 In this section we'll install gaia-rs and use it to query the chain (just like cosmos-sdk based chains the gaia-rs binary serves as a node and client).